Financial-Times/origami/apps/astro-website/src/content/documentation/components/customisation.md

 ## Check Customisation Is Appropriate

 The first step before customising an Origami component is to ask:

 1. Is there an existing style which could work already?
-After searching the [Origami Registry](https://registry.origami.ft.com/components) it's worth double checking in the <a href="https://financialtimes.slack.com/messages/origami-support">#origami-support</a> Slack channel, to reduce duplicated effort and to help maintain a consistent user interface across FT Group projects.
+After searching the [Storybook](https://origami.ft.com/storybook/) it's worth double checking in the <a href="https://financialtimes.slack.com/messages/origami-support">#origami-support</a> Slack channel, to reduce duplicated effort and to help maintain a consistent user interface across FT Group projects.
 2. Would your customisation be useful for other teams/projects?
 Maybe a component should be updated for your usecase, so other teams benefit from your work.
 A new component might be more appropriate if your design diverges significantly.

 A good place to start is to ask for feedback in the <a href="https://financialtimes.slack.com/messages/origami-support">#origami-support</a> Slack channel.
 The core Origami team, along with the design team, can help identify similar existing styles or help make any relevant component updates to support your usecase without customisation.